gardener/gardener-extension-shoot-falco-service/docs/falco-configuration.md

         - falco-rules
         - falco-incubating-rules
         - falco-sandbox-rules
-        # custom rules
+        # Custom rules
         custom:
         - resourceName: my-custom-rules
-        - resourceName: more-curstom-rules
+        - resourceName: more-custom-rules
         ...
 ```

-Falco rules (`falco-rules`), Falco incubating rules (`falco-incubating-rules`),
-and Falco sandbox rules (`falco-sandbox-rules`) are provided by the
-[Falco community](https://github.com/falcosecurity/rules).
-The Falco rules have
-been extended not to emit any false positive events in an empty Kubernetes
-cluster managed by Gardener.
-Note, that this extension has not been done for
-incubating- and sandbox rules which will likely emit false positive events even
-in an empty cluster.
-The extension does not except other values than those
-listed above.
-The rule files do not depend on each other.
+Falco rules (`falco-rules`), incubating rules (`falco-incubating-rules`), and sandbox rules (`falco-sandbox-rules`) are provided by the [Falco community](https://github.com/falcosecurity/rules).
+The Falco rules have been extended to avoid false positives in an empty Kubernetes cluster managed by Gardener.
+Note that incubating and sandbox rules may still emit false positives.
+Only the listed values are accepted; rule files do not depend on each other.

 The standard rules can be extended or replaced by custom rules.
 Custom
 rules in the Gardener setup can be stored in a ConfigMap and applied to the